Lance McAlister

 The Baseball Hall of Fame voting process

-The longer only members of the Baseball Writers of America Association are allowed to vote for the Hall of Fame, the more scrutiny and criticism the process and the writers should face.
+I will continue to maintain that the longer only members of the Baseball Writers of America Association are allowed to vote for the Hall of Fame, the more scrutiny and criticism the process and the writers should face.
 The voting process needs a major overhaul.

 By authorization of the HOF Board of Directors, the Baseball Writers’ Association of America (BBWAA) was authorized in 1936 to hold an election every year for the purpose of electing members to the HOF.